apache/doris/docs/en/sql-reference/sql-functions/bitmap-functions/bitmap_union.md

 `BITMAP BITMAP_UNION(BITMAP value)`

-Enter a set of bitmap values, find the union of this set of bitmap values, and return.
+Enter one or more sets of bitmap values, find the union of this set of bitmap values, and return.

 ## example